Article VII: Officers of the University – Duties

 Section 7.8 Requirement of Bond by the Treasurer.

 As the official custodian of all funds coming into the University, the Treasurer is responsible for the proper handling of all funds in accordance with applicable state law and Board or University policies.
-The Treasurer shall give bond in the amount and form as may be required by state law from time to time.
+The Treasurer shall give bond in the amount and form as may be required in order to comply with any statutory requirements.